Assault weapon: Definitions and usage

 Dictionary definitions vary from legal definitions.
 Dictionary.com defines "assault weapon" as "any of various automatic and semiautomatic military firearms utilizing an intermediate-power cartridge, designed for individual use".
-Merriam-Webster's online definition is "any of various automatic or semiautomatic firearms; especially: assault rifle".
+The Merriam-Webster Online Dictionary's definition is "any of various automatic or semiautomatic firearms; especially: assault rifle".

 History of terminology

 The origin of the term is not clearly known and is the subject of much debate.
 In the past, the names of certain military weapons used the phrase, such as the Rifleman's Assault Weapon, a grenade launcher developed in 1977 for use with the M16 assault rifle, or the Shoulder-launched Multipurpose Assault Weapon, a rocket launcher introduced in 1984.

-One of the earliest uses of the term, or a similar term, in its current meaning was as part of an advertisement in the Hutchinson (Kansas) News in 1978 for the Valmets-7.62x39, the Colt AR-15, and the Wilkinson Terry carbine.
+One of the earliest uses of the term, or a similar term, in its current meaning was as part of an advertisement in The Hutchinson News (Kansas) in 1978 for the Valmets-7.62×39, the Colt AR-15, and the Wilkinson Terry carbine.
 Another was in a bill introduced by Art Agnos in the California State Assembly in April 1985 to ban semi-automatic "assault firearms" capable of using detachable magazines of 20 rounds or more.
 Speaking to the Assembly Public Safety Committee, Agnos said, "The only use for assault weapons is to shoot people."
 The measure did not pass when it came up for a vote.

 In 2013, The Washington Post, looking into the history of the term, wrote of the term: "Many attribute its popularization to a 1988 paper written by gun-control activist and Violence Policy Center founder Josh Sugarmann and the later reaction to the Cleveland School massacre in Stockton, California, in January 1989."
 Sugarmann had written:

 Other researchers have found evidence to suggest that the firearms industry itself may have introduced the term "assault weapon" to build interest in new product lines.
-Phillip Peterson, the author of Gun Digest Buyer’s Guide to Assault Weapons (2008) wrote:
+Phillip Peterson, the author of Gun Digest Buyer's Guide to Assault Weapons (2008) wrote:

 Meanwhile, many gun rights activists have put forward that the term was popularized by the media or gun control activists.
 Conservative writer Rich Lowry said that assault weapon is a "manufactured term".
 Joseph P. Tartaro of the Second Amendment Foundation (SAF) wrote in 1994: "One of the key elements of the anti-gun strategy to gull the public into supporting bans on the so-called 'assault weapons' is to foster confusion.
 As stated previously, the public does not know the difference between a full automatic and a semi-automatic firearm."
 Robert Crook, executive director of the Coalition of Connecticut Sportsmen, said "the term 'assault weapon,' as used by the media, is a media invention."
 Gun control supporters use the term while gun rights supporters generally do not use the term.